ZANGETU/MyProject/C-sharpProject/SkinPackEditor/README.md

 # SkinPackEditor

-This is a software program that allows you to easily create skin packs for Minecraft Bedrock Edition.
+This software allows you to easily create skin packs for Minecraft Bedrock Edition.

-This is the earliest version of the program I have made publicly available.
+This is the earliest version of the program that I have made publicly available.
 The latest version (final release) can be obtained from my Discord server.

 ## What you need to run the project

 1. Visual Studio

-2. motivation
+2. Motivation

-3. minecraft
+3. Minecraft Bedrock Edition

 ## Terms of Use

-- In derivative works based on this software, the use of the author's name for promotional, sales-promoting, or endorsing purposes without permission is prohibited.
+- In derivative works based on this software,
+  the author's name may not be used for promotional, sales-promoting, or endorsing purposes without permission.

-- When redistributing, please include credit attribution or contact the author briefly.
+- When redistributing this software, please include proper credit or contact the author briefly.